 YIN

-Yin yoga is a form of yoga which came from the Taoist tradition.
-It focuses on seated postures and targets on the connective tissues in the hip, pelvis and lower spine.
+Yin yoga is one of the Yoga Types for Beginners which came from the Taoist tradition.
+It focuses on seated postures and targets the connective tissues in the hip, pelvis and lower spine.
 These poses are done from between 1 to 10 minutes.
-The aim of yin yoga is to increase flexibility and also encourage the feeling of release.
+Yin yoga aims to increase flexibility and also encourage the feeling of release.
 This yoga is an awesome way to learn the basics of meditation and still mind.
 It is good for the one who is willing to relax.
 This yoga is not recommended for super flexible people and even for people who have a connective tissue disorder.